-Join Greg Sowell for an in-depth discussion in this video ICMP, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video ICMP, part of Networking Foundations: Protocols and CLI Tools.

 - Internet control messaging protocol is the mother of all troubleshooting protocols.
 It's also heavily relied upon for message delivery in instances where a router needs to inform a host of dropped traffic, or service adjustments that need to be made.
 It's assigned protocol number one, which should be some indication of its importance.
 It's part of the IP suite like TCP and UDP, but ICMP isn't designated to carry end-user information.
 The ICMP packet header has a few interesting fields, namely the type and code.